Dizziness is a common problem and usually isn’t serious.

 If you’ve had many bouts of dizziness or spells that last a long time, make an appointment with your doctor.

-You should seek help at once if you’re dizzy and also have:
+You should seek help immediately if you’re dizzy and also have:

 What Are the Causes?